mbdemoraes/moafs/docs/_build/html/_sources/install.rst.txt

 Installation
 ------------
-In order to get started with MOAFS, you need to download it on your computer.
+In order to get started with ``MOAFS``, you need to download it on your computer.
 There are two main ways to to this:

 *   You can click on this [link](https://github.com/mbdemoraes/moafs/raw/master/lib/moafs.jar)